-Once a wilderness of grassy plains, Iowa emerged as a U.S. territory as part of the Louisiana Purchase in 1803.
-A half century later, Iowa was admitted as a state and has since become known as the Corn State although it can also claim to be the entire "breadbasket" for the U.S.
+Once a wilderness of grassy plains, the state of Iowa emerged from a separte U.S. territory with the Louisiana Purchase in 1803, and became rightly famous as the Corn State when it was admitted to the Union a half-century later.

-As a tourist destination, Iowa is perhaps more famous for the set location for the film Field of Dreams rather than sophisticated night life, but that's part of its charm.
+As a tourist destination, Iowa is perhaps more famous as the location for the Hollywood film Field of Dreams set in (where else?) an Iowa corn field.

 Today, agriculture still plays an important big part in the economy with the annual summer Iowa State Fair -- one of the country's biggest and most popular -- located in the state capitol, Des Moines (population: 206,000).

 In May, bacon makes everything better at

 annual Baconfest in Des Moines featuring a bacon eating contest, the Bacon Queen Pageant, and lots of

 2023 Iowa events and festivals

 Just up ahead, check out our 2023 Iowa travel calender featuring memorable events and major festivals happening throughout the state with dates, locations and official links for more information.
 Happy travels!

 Iowa's biggest city, Des Moines also boasts kid-friendly attractions like the Blank Park Zoo and the hands-on Science Center of Iowa for interactive fun for kids of all ages.